Shekhawati – An Open Air Art Gallery with Delhi And Taj Mahal

 Mandawa:

 Mandawa is a bustling town renowned for its elaborate havelis (merchant houses) adorned with vibrant frescoes.
 These havelis, once the residences of wealthy merchants, display exquisite artwork depicting scenes from Hindu mythology, historical events, and daily life.
-Each Haveli showcases unique architectural styles and intricate designs.
+Each Haveli showcases the unique architectural styles and intricate designs.

 Nawalgarh is another gem of the Shekhawati region known for its stunning havelis and imposing forts.
 One of the highlights of Nawalgarh is the Poddar Haveli Museum, which houses an impressive collection of artifacts, textiles, and paintings.
 The museum offers insight into the opulent lifestyle of the region's merchant families during the heyday of the Marwari trade.